 Teen Artists on the Issues

 Calling all passionate, creative teens!
 Arlington Center for the Arts is offering a special opportunity for you to expand your understanding of the impact arts can have on communities.
-Join us for a FREE weekend-long program June 18-20, 2021 and discover how you can effect social change through visual arts or poetry & performance!
+Join us for a FREE weekend-long program June 18-20, 2021 and discover how you can effect social change through visual arts!
 This action-oriented, experimental program will provide you with new tools, inspiration, peer collaboration, mentorship, and space to create and share work with the community at large.
 We cannot wait to experience what you create!

 What students can expect during the weekend: